 Steps To Protect Your Legal Rights After A Dog Attack

-- Get the name, address and contact information of the animal’s owner
+- Secure the name, address, and contact information of the animal’s owner.

-- Document your injuries with photos and video and safeguard all medical documents pertaining to the treatment so you will have the evidence ready when it’s time to file a claim.
+- Document your injuries with photos and video, and safeguard all medical documents pertaining to the treatment so you will have the evidence ready when it’s time to file a claim.

 - Speak with eyewitnesses who observed the attack and get their contact information.

 Because statutes of limitation govern all personal injury lawsuits in South Carolina, it’s important to get your claim started right away.
 If your statute of limitations runs out, you may lose any right to compensation.
 Our Columbia animal attack attorneys have represented many people that were injured from animal attacks and helped guide them through the aftermath.
-We handle all telephone calls, correspondence and negotiations with insurance companies on your behalf, and if you need assistance, we will find qualified healthcare providers to treat your injuries.
+We handle the telephone calls, correspondence, and negotiations with insurance companies on your behalf.
+We can also you help you find qualified healthcare providers to treat your injuries.

 Common Dog Attack Injuries

 Children are the most common victims of dog bites and are far more likely to be severely injured, having to sometimes endure pain and disfigurement for the remainder of their lives.
-Canine saliva carries harmful bacteria that can cause serious infection if not treated promptly, so seeking prompt medical attention is important.
+Additionally, canine saliva carries harmful bacteria that can cause serious infection if not treated promptly, so seeking prompt medical attention is important.

-Some of the most common bite injuries our attorneys have encountered include:
+Some of the most common injuries our Columbia, SC dog bite attorneys have encountered include: